Buy ENERGY STAR® and read product labels

 Switch two 100-watt incandescent lights – operating at 3 hours a day – to two 25-watt CFLs to save $16 a year.

-- Outdoor lighting for safety and security [PDF, 178 KB]
+See our guide to outdoor lighting for safety and security [PDF, 810 KB] for more information.

 Decorating your home with LED lights could reduce holiday lighting electricity use by up to 90%.
 For a B.C. house that operates holiday lights for six hours a day through the month of December, replacing the incandescent strands with LEDs would save you about $27 in energy costs for the month.